-CSides Monthly Security Meetups
+CSides Monthly Meetups

 CSides Monthly Security Meetups provide an opportunity to listen to and share security research within the Canberra region.
 The meeting occurs normally on the 2nd Friday of every month.
 Each meetup consists of 1-2 talks of around 30 mins each.
 Talks start at 6pm and are followed by some socialising at a local pub.